 The piece was shorter than a normal vanity, so I added cast iron feet to it and painted them with the Bronze patina paint to match all my bronze drawer pulls.

-I have to say, this piece was a BLAST to do !!
+I have to say, this piece was a BLAST to do!!
 I had so much fun.
 I didn’t do any prep other than giving it a good cleaning with White Lightening.
-After that I painted the entire piece (even the top) with Caviar …which is a stunning black color.
+After that, I painted the entire piece (even the top) with Caviar_ which is a stunning black color.

-To prevent seeing any possible streaks when applying the Gator Hide over such a dark color, I added a tea spoon of the Caviar paint to the Gator Hide to tint it so I would have a flawless finish.
+To prevent seeing any possible streaks when applying the Gator Hide over such a dark color.
+I added a teaspoon of the Caviar paint to the Gator Hide to tint it so I would have a flawless finish.